Adam-Zaghloul/arduino-biometric-access/README.md

 |---|---|
 | ![Schematic](Schema.png) | ![Tinkercad](TinkerCAD.png) |

-The schematic shows the Arduino Uno, 16×2 LCD with I2C backpack (contrast potentiometer + 220 Ω LED resistor), DS1307 RTC on the shared I2C bus, KY-036 touch sensor on D2, red LED on D11, active buzzer on D12, and 4 tactile push-buttons (D7–D10) wired active-low.
+The schematic shows the Arduino Uno, 16×2 LCD with I2C backpack, DS1307 RTC on the shared I2C bus, KY-036 touch sensor on D2, red LED on D11, active buzzer on D12, and 4 tactile push-buttons (D7–D10) wired active-low.

 ---